 I make apps for web and mobile.
 I want to use those skills to solve your business problems.

-I've been building software professionally for nearly ten years, at places like Pivotal and the MIT Media Lab and working on products like Words With Friends and Timehop.
-I mostly work on native iOS apps and single-page web apps.
+I've been building software professionally for nearly ten years, at places like Pivotal and the MIT Media Lab and working on products like Words With Friends, Timehop, and Etsy.
+I mostly work on rich web apps, native iOS apps, and custom hardware.

 If you're interested in working together, shoot me an email at [email protected].

 What I Do